 5. Keep it Short and Easily Comprehensible

 Often menu copywriters get carried away and write an entire paragraph of incomprehensible mumbo-jumbo of foreign words that still somehow fail to communicate the essence of the dish.
 It is important to keep the description short, easy to read, yet be able to evoke the right emotions to eat.
-Get a menu description from the Chef, and then ask your copywriter to write a short copy.
-You can also write it yourself using the above-mentioned tips and then get it proofread.
+Get a restaurant menu description from the Chef, and then ask your copywriter to write a short copy.
+You can also write it yourself using the tips mentioned above and then get it to proofread.

-Words to Include in Your Restaurant Menu Design
+Words to Include in Your Restaurant Menu Descriptions

 Words can be tempting.
 Words that have been known to set the salivary glands working have been carefully placed in food descriptions in menus since ages.
 Following are the words most commonly used while writing restaurant menu descriptions.